Advanced Placement PBL Series

 How do I register?
 What are the dates?

-Registration is available through the College Board's Summer Institutes calendar.
-Sessions run from June 7 - August 13, 2021.
-See dates & register via College Board
+Registration is available starting in December 2023 through the College Board's Summer Institutes calendar.
+Sessions run from June 3 - August 9, 2024.
+See dates & register via College Board.

 How do I prepare?
 What are the tech requirements?